Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Results

+In order to extract the electron count, we determine the Fermi-wavelength k$_F$ and then use the Luttinger theorem, allowing to calculate the electrons in the band by the Fermi momentum, i.e., a half electron filled band occupies half of its Brillouin zone.
+For obtaining the k$_F$'s, we performed a line-fit of the MDC’s at E$_F$ using three Lorentzians (ignoring contributions of the replica-bands S1*, S2*).
+The changes in Fermi-wavelength k$_F$ are shown in Fig. \ref{Fig:ARPES_T_MDC_fit} (a)–(c).
+Instead of being completely reversible, we notice an asymmetry indicating an irreversible component.
+We, therefore, consider the changes consisting of two components: One component is irreversible, and the other reversible.
+The irreversible component is considered to stem from the aging/deterioration of the surface.

+We can probe the consideration that the irreversible component results from surface deterioration; a deteriorated surface enhances the inelastic scattering of outgoing electrons.
+Such inelastic scattering will be strongly visible by stronger background.
+In Figure \ref{Fig:ARPES_T_MDC_fit} (d), we present a comparison of two regions.
+The inset illustrates the specific regions where the intensity was measured, with red representing the entire ARPES map and blue indicating a selected background region.
+The comparison reveals that (i) in both regions the intensity changes are comparable (showing that a change in background is the main effect also visible for the entire ARPES map) and (ii) the background intensity is higher at the end of the cycle.
+Therefore, our assumed scenario, where an irreversible component is attributed to sample deterioration, aligns with reality.

+In all the situations mentioned earlier, both the Fermi momentum and the background intensity exhibit a consistent linear increase as the measurement time progresses, indicating an irreversible aging effect on the surface.
+To address this systematic error, we can apply a correction by subtracting the linear-T component.
+This correction restores the reversible behavior, as shown in Figure \ref{Fig:ARPES_T_MDC_fit} (f)-(h).
+Prior to the correction (light colors), the heating and cooling phases of the cycle do not exhibit the same Fermi momentum (k$_F$) at equivalent temperatures of the cycle (as indicated by the shaded area).
+However, after the correction (dark colors), this discrepancy is resolved.

+It's important to note that this correction is not directly dependent on temperature, but rather on time.
+It assumes that a similar amount of defects is introduced with each refresh, contributing to the irreversible component.
+However, for this correction to be effective, it is crucial that the temperatures at the beginning of the cycle (T=9 K) and the end of the cycle (T=16 K) are nearly equal.
+If they are significantly different, we could not estimate the irreversible component.

-We now turn to the reversible behavior of the band-filling.
+However, after applying this correction, we finally now turn to the reversible behavior of the band-filling.
 The reversible behavior is mainly a linear T-dependent change in the filling of the metallic bands; see corrected curved in Fig. \ref{Fig:ARPES_T_MDC_fit} (f)-(h).
 The k$_F$ of band S3 deviates from the linear T-dependence for high temperatures.
-It shows a saturation.
-Concluding the change in filling, by considering all the metallic bands and comparing the lowest and highest temperature, our data displays a change of about 0.03 holes per 1$\times$1 surface cell (0.18 holes per 1$\times$6).
+It shows saturation.
+We can yet conclude with the change in the filling.
+As stated before the filling can be calculated by the Fermi-momenta using the Luttinger theorem.
+By considering all the metallic bands and comparing the lowest and highest temperature, our data displays a loss for the metallic subsystem of about 0.03$\pm$0.01 electrons per 1$\times$1 surface cell.